Community Events

 Cook’s Book Group

-Visit the Southwestern United States in October!
-Due to the limited availability of each title, there are two to choose from.
-Please only check out one at a time.
-Try making a recipe of your choice from the same cookbook!
-Send a photo of your finished dish to the librarian host along with brief comments about your experience.
+Try making one or more recipes of your choice from this month’s cookbook!
+Send a photo of your finished dish or dishes to the librarian host along with brief comments about your experience.
 Click here to learn more and to register.

 Aging Well Learning Community